Rev. Jim Conn, Founder and Co-Chair

 Pastor, United Methodist Church (Ret.)

-Rev. Conn chairs the development committee for the CLUE board of directors and is a member of its Resources Council.
-He is now retired after four decades of service to the United Methodist Church as a minister.
-His political activism work has focused on social justice in the area human services.
-He is also the founder of two dozen social services agencies that provided everything from from preschool programs to homeless housing.
+Rev. Jim Conn not only serves as co-chair of the CLUE Board of Directors, but is also chair of its development committee, and a member of the CLUE Resources Council.
+He was founding minister of The Church in Ocean Park (Santa Monica), and is now retired after four decades of service to the United Methodist Church.
+His political activism has focused on social justice in the area of human services.
+He is the founder of two dozen social services agencies to provide everything from preschool programs to homeless housing.
+Rev. Conn also served on the Santa Monica City Council, and as that city's mayor.
 He is a regular contributor to Capital & Main.

 Rev. Francisco García, Treasurer